Share your screen using Messages on Mac

-When you’re having a conversation with someone in Messages, you can share your screen with them, or they can share theirs with you.
-It’s a great way to work together on a project or help a friend do something on their computer.
+During a conversation in Messages, you can share your screen with the person you’re texting or they can share theirs with you.
+You can also allow someone to control your screen, or you can control theirs.
+It’s a great way to work together on a project or help someone do something on their computer.

 Share a screen

-Click the Share button , then do one of the following.
+Click the Details button , click the Share button , then do one of the following:

 Share your screen: Choose Invite to Share My Screen.

-View your friend’s screen: Choose Ask to Share Screen.
+View the other person’s screen: Choose Ask to Share Screen.

 When the screen-sharing request is accepted, an audio call begins automatically (so you can talk while you work) and the Screen Sharing app opens.
 For information about using the Screen Sharing app, see Share the screen of another Mac.